arungudelli/python.shiksha/content/en/tips/remove-key-from-dictionary.md

 Using the `del` keyword along with the key to be deleted is one of the most common methods to achieve the desired result.

-The `del` keyword is inbuilt inside of python and therefore if a valid key is not provided then, it raises an **KeyError** exception which has to be handles manually.
+The `del` keyword is inbuilt inside of Python and therefore if a valid key is not provided then, it raises an **KeyError** exception which has to be handles manually.

 Let’s now demonstrate the code implementation: